Podcast: Play in new window | Download (Duration: 36:13 — 16.6MB) | Embed

 Ryan Pritchard, winemaker at Three Sticks Wines and Mike Barber of Barber Cellars are our two guests on California Wine Country with Steve Jaxon and Dan Berger.
 Barry Herbst from Bottle Barn and Harry Duke are also in the studio.

 First, a cellar dweller from Dan Berger’s extensive personal cellar.
 It’s a 2010 Riesling from Arroyo Seco.
 It is very sweet but probably about three years past its prime.
 Ryan Pritchard’s take is that the nose is better than the palette.
-Dan says the screw cap helped it from being completely gone.
+Dan says the screw cap helped it from going off entirely.
 It would have been better after only 4-5 years in the cellar.

 Ryan Pritchard has a Three Sticks Chardonnay that they will taste.
 Steve notices the nose and Dan Berger says, “the secret to these wines is cool climate.”

 Ryan Pritchard grew up in northern California and his first memories of wine are of being a student at Cornell University where they tasted wines in hospitality studies.
 He fell in love with wine, then worked in tech but his love was always wine.
-He spent all his time traveling and studying wine.
-He worked for Bob Cabral at Williams Selyem, where he learned a lot.
+He worked for Bob Cabral at Williams Selyem, where he learned a lot, and he travelled to study wine.

 Barber Cellars